-Our Dog Programs
+Our Dog Program Overview

 - Military Facility Dogs These specially trained canines are deployed in theater for active military personnel.
 They offer emotional support for servicemen and women dealing with combat stress, home front issues, and sleep disorders.